KRC Genk: KRC Genk (1988–present)

 The 2010–11 season started well for KRC Genk when they beat Inter Turku with 1–5 in Finland.
 They progressed to the 4th qualifying round of the Europa League and drew the Portuguese club Porto.
 Genk lost both games against Porto, despite two good performances.

 On 30 January 2010, KRC Genk announced that coach Franky Vercauteren signed a new contract that ran untl June 2013.

 They only lost their first game of the season on the 20th matchday and started the Play-offs in second place.
 The club won the 2010–11 Belgian Pro League after drawing 1–1 with title challengers Standard Liége.

 This was KRC Genk's third league win in its history and its supporters celebrated with a pitch invasion straight after the final whistle.

-On 11 August, coach Frank Vercauteren confirmed he was leaving Genk and signed with Abu Dhabi club Al-Jazira.
+On 11 August, coach Frank Vercauteren confirmed he was leaving Genk and signed with United Arab Emirate club Al-Jazira.
 In the 3rd Qualifying Round of the 2011–12 UEFA Champions League KRC Genk beat FK Partizan over two legs and drew Maccabi Haifa in the play-off Round.
 Maccabi Haifa beat Genk 2–1 in the first leg in Israel, while the second leg was won by Genk with the same 2–1 score in Belgium.
 During the penalty shoot-out, goalkeeper László Köteles helped Genk to qualify by saving two penalties.
 For the second time in its history, KRC Genk reached the group stages of the UEFA Champions League.
 They were drawn in Group E with Chelsea, Valencia and Bayer Leverkusen.

 In late August 2011, Mario Been was announced as the new manager.

 The Champions League campaign was one with ups and downs.
-Genk managed to get a 1–1 result against both Chelsea and Bayer Leverkusen and a goalless draw against Valencia.
+Genk got a 1–1 result against both Chelsea and Bayer Leverkusen and a goalless draw against Valencia.
 Away from home, Genk lost all three games.

 The season in the Jupiler League was a difficult one, with Genk only just qualifying for the play-offs by finishing sixth in the regular competition.
 In the play-offs however, Genk started to play better and climbed up to third place.
 By finishing in third place, KRC Genk qualified for the third qualifying round of the Europa League.